These strategies will help Cazoo Group Ltd (CZOO) succeed

 Further, the quarter-over-quarter increase in sales is 153.00%, showing a positive trend in the upcoming months.

-An average volume of 2.39M can be a very valuable indicator of volatility for CZOO stock.
-On a monthly basis, the volatility of the stock is set at 16.62%, whereas on a weekly basis, it is put at 18.65%, with a gain of 46.97% over the past seven days.
+It is also very valuable to look at average volume as an indicator of volatility for a stock, and CZOO is recording an average volume of 2.46M.
+On a monthly basis, the volatility of the stock is set at 16.33%, whereas on a weekly basis, it is put at 26.06%, with a loss of -19.89% over the past seven days.

 How Do You Analyze Cazoo Group Ltd Shares?

-In addition to the fundamentals, you should also consider how many employees own shares in the company.
+The number of employees owning shares of the company should also be considered in addition to the fundamentals.
 This is because the values should be in line with investors’ expectations.
-As such, the current holdings of company stock inside the company are set at 31.78%.
+As such, the current holdings of company stock inside the company are set at 31.84%.
 This can enable you to see the extent to which executives own the company’s stock.
 As opposed to executive stock, institutional ownership accounts for 39.40% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.

 Are institutional investors increasing their holdings in CZOO shares?